13 Fascinating Facts About Mourning Doves

 Mourning doves are primarily seed-eaters, not insect-eaters.
 These birds can and do eat weed seeds, which is certainly valuable to gardeners as well as farmers, or anyone living near overgrown vacant lots.
 (They do like corn, though.)
 These doves evolved specifically for ground foraging, eating up to 20% of their body weight in seeds daily.

 To attract these gorgeous doves to your yard, install an open platform feeder, ground feeder or even scatter seeds across the ground.
 Wild grasses, grains and ragweed are a few of their favorite foods, though they will eat larger seeds, including sunflower seeds, cracked corn and shelled peanuts in a pinch.

 Check out the best cardinal bird feeders and birdseed.

 When these birds grab seeds off the ground, they are not necessarily eating them.
 Instead, they are stockpiling for digesting later.
 The seeds collect in the “crop,” which is simply an enlarged part of their esophagus.
 Then they head to a secluded perch for digestion.
 Mourning doves often have a noticeably round breast, since it expands during feeding.
 Scientists once found a record-holding bird with 17,200 bluegrass seeds stuffed away in its crop.

-What Do Mourning Doves Look Like?
+What Does a Mourning Dove Look Like?

-Mourning Doves vs. Eurasian Collared Doves
+Mourning Dove vs. Eurasian Collared Dove

 Mourning doves are sometimes confused with Eurasian collared doves or white-winged doves.
 If a thick black band is present on the collar, it’s a collared dove.
 You can tell white-winged doves apart by their namesake white wing stripe.